Charge, spin, and heat shot noises in the absence of average currents: Conditions on bounds at zero and finite frequencies: Finite-frequency noise in the absence of currents

 The remaining terms, which become $\Sth(0)$ in the limit $\omega \to 0$, are given by $\Sr[I](\omega)=\Sr[I,-](\omega)+\Sr[I,+](\omega)$ with

-together with the emission contribution, $\Sr[I,+](\omega)=\Sr[I,-](-\omega)$, which differs from the absorption one, in contrast to the shot noise.
+together with the emission contribution, $\Sr[I,+](\omega)=\Sr[I,-](-\omega)$.
 Here, $\cT^{-}_\alpha(\omega)$ is the contribution that yields the thermal noise, stemming from the thermal excitations in contact $\alpha$.
 In contrast, the terms $\cR^{-}(\omega)$ and $\cA^{-}(\omega)$ vanish at $\omega = 0$ or when the transmission function is energy independent, $D(E)\equiv D$.
 The contribution $\cR^-(\omega)$ contains the factor $f_\L(1-f_\L)$, typical of thermal fluctuations, and does thus not vanish in equilibrium.
-Here, $s_\text{LL}(E)$ is the scattering matrix element describing the reflection amplitude of reservoir $\L$, see Eq.~\eqref{eq:smatrix}.
+Moreover, $s_\text{LL}(E)$ is the scattering matrix element describing the reflection amplitude of reservoir $\L$, see Eq.~\eqref{eq:smatrix}.
 By contrast, the term $\cA^-(\omega)$ vanishes in equilibrium, but does not contain the partitioning factor $D(1-D)$.
 It does therefore not have the characteristic partition property of the shot noise.
 The system considered here is spin-degenerate, which produces the factors of $2$ in the above noise expressions.

 Note that at zero frequency, the noise obeys conservation laws which relate the autocorrelation noise with the cross-correlation noise.
 These laws imply that in the two-terminal configuration, the autocorrelations in Eq.~\eqref{eq:noise-general} are not independent of the cross-correlations.
-In contrast, at finite frequency, such conservation laws are absent and finite frequency auto- and cross-correlation noises can have different features~\footnote{In addition, note that at high enough frequency, contributions arising from displacement currents have to be taken into account, too~\cite{BlanterButtikerPhysRep00}.}.
+In contrast, at finite frequency, such conservation laws are absent and finite frequency auto- and cross-correlation noises can have different features~\footnote{In addition, note that at high enough frequency, contributions arising from displacement currents have to be taken into account too~\cite{BlanterButtikerPhysRep00}.}.
 Here, we restrict our study to the properties of the charge current autocorrelator under the zero-current condition, corresponding to the finite-frequency delta-$T$ noise observed by measuring the charge noise in a single reservoir.